stennety/mywebsite/_posts/2025-03-16-qr-based-varpro.md

 # Endnotes

 [^fitting]: VarPro isn't strictly for function fitting only, since it's a way of rewriting _separable_ nonlinear least squares minimization problems.
 It's just widely employed for model fitting, which is also what I am using it for.
-[^kaufmann-qr]: Note that Kaufmann uses slightly different --but equivalent-- convention for the QR decomposition than this article and (Bae23).
+[^kaufmann-qr]: Note that Kaufman uses slightly different --but equivalent-- convention for the QR decomposition than this article and (Bae23).
 This must be taken into account when comparing the equations across publications.
-Specifically, Kaufmann gives the decomposition as $$Q\Phi P = R$$, whereas (Bae23) and I use the more common $$\Phi P = QR$$ convention.
+Specifically, Kaufman gives the decomposition as $$Q\Phi P = R$$, whereas (Bae23) and I use the more common $$\Phi P = QR$$ convention.
 That's not a big deal.
-It just means, that for Kaufmann $$Q$$ means $$Q^T$$ in this article and vice versa.
+It just means, that for Kaufman $$Q$$ means $$Q^T$$ in this article and vice versa.
-[^bae-qr]: While Kaufmann uses QR decomposition with column-pivoting, Bärligea uses QR decomposition without pivoting.
+[^bae-qr]: While Kaufman uses QR decomposition with column-pivoting, Bärligea uses QR decomposition without pivoting.
 There are some slight changes in the formulas to watch out for.
 Further, the QR decomposition with column-pivoting will be more stable when the function matrix is singular or nearly singular, albeit at a somewhat higher computational cost.
 [^norm-ortho]: Hooray for ~~margin~~ endnote proofs: the squared Frobenius norm of a matrix $$\boldsymbol{A}$$ can be written as $$\Vert \boldsymbol{A}\Vert_F^2=\text{trace}(\boldsymbol{A}^T A)$$.
 With that, it's trivial to show that $$\Vert \boldsymbol{QA}\Vert_F^2=\Vert \boldsymbol{A}\Vert_F^2$$, if $$\boldsymbol{Q}$$ is orthogonal, since $$\boldsymbol{Q Q}^T = \boldsymbol{Q}^T \boldsymbol{Q} = I$$.
 In the single right hand side case, we would have the euclidean norm of a vector instead of the Frobenius norm.
 The euclidean norm of a vector is also invariant under orthogonal transformation, i.e. $$\Vert \boldsymbol{Q x}\Vert_2^2 = \Vert \boldsymbol{x}\Vert_2^2$$ for all orthogonal matrices $$\boldsymbol{Q}$$ and all vectors $$\boldsymbol{x}$$.
 [^r2-fullrank]: If $$\boldsymbol{\Phi}_w$$ has full rank, i.e. $$r = n$$, then the matrix $$\boldsymbol{R}_2$$ has zero columns.
 [^single-rhs-jac]: This just becomes $$ \boldsymbol{j}_k = \frac{\partial \boldsymbol{Q}_2^T}{\partial \alpha_k} \boldsymbol{y}_w$$ for the single right-hand-side case, whereas the next equation just becomes $$\boldsymbol{j}_k = -\boldsymbol{Q}_2^T\frac{\partial \boldsymbol{\Phi_w}}{\alpha_k} \boldsymbol{\hat{c}}$$, where $$\boldsymbol{\hat{c}}$$ is a vector rather than a matrix.